-Lloyds has committed that the SPTs set by the client will be ambitious and consistent with the borrower's overall sustainability and business strategy, and that they will represent a material improvement in the respective KPIs beyond a 'Business as Usual' trajectory.
+Lloyds has committed that, for the inclusion of any SLL under the Sustainable Financing Framework, SPTs must be ambitious and consistent with the borrower's overall sustainability and business strategy, and will represent a material improvement in the respective KPIs beyond a 'Business as Usual' trajectory.

-Lloyds has further confirmed that all SPTs set by the borrower will be reviewed by GAEF against the SLLP, considering some or all of the below factors as applicable:
+Lloyds has further confirmed that all SPTs set by the borrower will be reviewed by GAEF against the SLLPs, considering some (or all) of the below factors, as applicable:

-- How the SPTs go beyond the 'business as usual' scenario and are ambitious and meaningful; - A clear roadmap as to how the business will achieve SPTs through highlighting the key levers/actions that are expected to drive the borrower's performance towards the SPTs as well as their expected impact, in quantitative terms wherever possible; - Objective and valid reference point for the SPT, e.g., using science-based scenarios such as the Science Based Target initiative, "Paris" alignment, or other official pathway; - Where relevant, the verified baseline or sciencebased reference point selected for improvement, including the rationale for the baseline or reference point to be used; - SPTs should be determined on a predefined timeline, set before (or concurrently with) the issuance of the loan as outlined in the SLLP;
+- How the SPTs go beyond the 'Business as Usual' scenario and are ambitious and meaningful - A clear roadmap as to how the business will achieve SPTs through highlighting the key levers/actions that are expected to drive the borrower's performance towards the SPTs as well as their expected impact, in quantitative terms wherever possible - Objective and valid reference point for the SPT, e.g. using science-based scenarios such as the Science Based Target initiative, 'Paris' alignment, or other official pathway - Where relevant, the verified baseline or sciencebased reference point selected for improvement, including the rationale for the baseline or reference point to be used - SPTs should be determined on a predefined timeline, set before (or concurrently with) the issuance of the loan as outlined in the SLLP

-- Timelines for the target achievement including target observation date(s)/period(s), the trigger event(s), and the frequency of review of the SPTs; - Where relevant, the verified baseline or sciencebased reference point selected for improvement, including the rationale for the baseline or reference point to be used; - Where relevant, in what situations recalculations or pro-forma adjustments of baselines will take place; and - Any other key factors beyond the client's direct control that may affect the achievement of the SPTs.
+- Timelines for the target achievement including target observation date(s)/period(s), the trigger event(s), and the frequency of review of the SPTs - Where relevant, the verified baseline or science-based reference point selected for improvement, including the rationale for the baseline or reference point to be used - Where relevant, in what situations recalculations or pro forma adjustments of baselines will take place - Any other key factors beyond the client's direct control that may affect the achievement of the SPTs

-The evidence reviewed gives DNV the opinion that, for a loan to be reported within this framework as an SLL, Lloyds will ensure its clients adopt SPTs which represent a material improvement in the respective KPIs, go beyond a 'Business as Usual' trajectory and are calibrated against a valid baseline or science-based reference point, in line with the SLLP.
+The evidence reviewed gives DNV the opinion that, for a loan to be reported within this Framework as an SLL, Lloyds will ensure its clients adopt SPTs which represent a material improvement in the respective KPIs, that they go beyond a 'Business as Usual' trajectory, and that they are calibrated against a valid baseline or science-based reference point, in line with the SLLPs.

-Principle 3 Financial Characteristics.
+Financial Characteristics.

-Lloyds has confirmed that the Sustainability-Linked Instruments to be reported within this framework will include terms by which an economic outcome is linked to the predefined SPTs being met or not.
-Each loan agreement will set out the terms including the financial and/or structural characteristics which vary depending on whether the selected KPIs achieve the predefined SPTs (or not).
+Lloyds has confirmed that the Sustainability-Linked Instruments to be reported within this Framework include terms by which an economic outcome is linked to a predefined SPTs being met or not.
+Each loan agreement will set out the terms including the financial and/or structural characteristics which vary, depending on whether the selected KPIs achieve the predefined SPTs (or not).

 These characteristics will typically involve an interest margin ratchet.
-The specific ratchet structure will be dependent on various factors (e.g. size of the loan, number and type of KPIs) and will be assessed and checked by GAEF to ensure it is line with market standards.
+The specific ratchet structure will be dependent on various factors (e.g. the size of the loan, the number and type of KPIs), and will be assessed and checked by the GAEF, to ensure it is in line with market standards.

-Lloyds has further confirmed that an SLL loan agreement will typically include a rider/ rendezvous clause, whereby if a KPI can no longer be calculated or is no longer (materially) applicable to the borrower, then the borrower and lenders will consult to replace or remove the KPI.
+Lloyds has further confirmed that an SLL loan agreement will typically include a rider/rendezvous clause, whereby if a KPI can no longer be calculated or is no longer (materially) applicable to the borrower, then the borrower and lenders will consult Lloyds to replace or remove the KPI.

-DNV can confirm that Lloyds is committed to ensuring each loan agreement includes the financial and/or structural characteristics linked to the achievement of the predefined SPT(s) (or not), and capturing any changes to those characteristics, in line with the requirements of the SLLP.
+DNV can confirm that Lloyds is committed to ensuring each loan agreement includes the financial and/or structural characteristics linked to the achievement of the predefined SPTs (or not), and for capturing any changes to those characteristics.
+We can also confirm that this in line with the requirements of the SLLPs.